webdevsuperfast/ra-widgets-bundle/README.md

     - Use your own style
     - Use your own widget template
 3. Call-to-Action Widget
+4. Headline Widget
-4. Button Widget
+5. Button Widget
-5. Image Widget
+6. Image Widget
-6. Image Carousel Widget
+7. Image Carousel Widget
-7. Testimonial Widget
+8. Testimonial Widget
-8. More to come...
+9. More to come...